rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 Times of Progress ([Steam][times-of-progress-steam]) is an upcoming city builder game set during the industrial revolution.

-During the month of April:
+During the month of April, they improved performance by refactoring the orders system and added lots of UI widgets.
-- The orders systems (how buildings request resources from other buildings) has been refactored to improve performance and make better use of the ECS.
-- Lots of UI widgets have been developed, in particular those related to showing stats about currently hovered and selected building, as well as during building placement.

 The demo is not available yet but interested players can sign up for the upcoming closed beta by joining the [newsletter][times-of-progress-newsletter].